Simy: Salernitana

-On 9 January 2022, Simy rights was acquired fully by Salernitana for a fee of €3.5m.
+On 9 January 2022, Simy's rights were acquired fully by Salernitana for a fee of €3.5m.
 On 31 January 2022, he was loaned out to Serie B club Parma for the remainder of the season with an option to buy.

 On 1 September 2022, Simy moved to Benevento on loan with an option to buy.

+Al-Orobah

+In September 2025, Simy joined Saudi FDL club Al-Orobah.

 International career

 On 25 May 2018, Simy was called up to the Nigeria national team's camp by coach Gernot Rohr in preparation for the 2018 FIFA World Cup in Russia.
 Three days later, he made his international debut in a 1–1 draw against the DR Congo.
 In June he was named in Nigeria's final 23-man squad for the World Cup.
 He made his first appearance at the tournament against Croatia where he came in as a second-half substitute whilst Nigeria were 2–0 down.
 He also played as substitute in the 2–1 defeat against Argentina who eliminated Nigeria from the World Cup.